 Table 4 shows that respondents generally agreed that teachers’ digital literacy influences the adoption of AI in assessment.
 All items had mean scores above the criterion mean of 3.00.
 For example, “Teachers with strong digital skills are more likely to adopt AI for assessment” recorded a mean of 3.25, and “Teachers' competence in digital tools influences AI adoption rates” scored 3.31.
 Additionally, “Digital training improves teachers’ readiness to adopt AI” had the highest mean of 3.40.
 With a cumulative mean of 3.27, the result indicates that teachers' level of digital literacy significantly influences their willingness and capacity to adopt AI tools in assessment practices.

 Research Question 4

 What challenges do Social Studies teachers face in adopting Artificial Intelligence for assessment in Upper Basic Schools in Edo State?

-Table 5: Mean Score on Challenges in Adopting AI for Assessment
+Table 5.
+Mean Score on Challenges in Adopting AI for Assessment